Sustainability

 What is SAF?

-Overall, the aviation industry seeks long-term sustained growth, while minimizing environmental and public health impacts.
-The industry also seeks to ensure a reliable and diverse energy supply.
+Overall, the aviation industry seeks long-term, sustained growth while minimizing environmental and public health impacts.
+The industry also seeks to ensure a reliable and diversified energy supply.
 Truly sustainable SAFs can help aviation meet all of these objectives.

 How is SAF Evaluated?

 Generally, SAF sustainability is evaluated using a regulatory or voluntary evaluative framework that describes a specific set of criteria, for which actual data inputs are audited and certified by a third party.
-In the alternative jet fuel industry and for CAAFI’s purposes, a sustainability evaluation will most often be performed for a specific feedstock, fuel producer, and/or for a broader fuel production pathway.
+Note that this is in addition to, and separate from, fuel technical qualification for safety and performance, which is described in detail on the CAAFI Fuel Qualification page.
+A sustainability evaluation is performed for a specific feedstock and fuel production pathway.
+Some regulatory programs, such as the U.S. EPA’s Renewable Fuel Standard (RFS2), consider representative feedstock and pathway characteristics to estimate sustainability attributes and qualify fuels for their programs.
+Many others require facility-specific evaluations and associated certifications.
 These evaluations provide information on performance regarding economic, environmental and social considerations such as greenhouse gas emissions, water quality and use rights, air quality, biodiversity and conservation, community/rural development, food and fuel security, direct and indirect land use change, ratio of energy inputs to outputs, and health and economic impacts on local residents where feedstocks are produced, among many other factors.
+Regulatory and voluntary sustainability certification schemes require high-quality data to be reviewed by third party auditors on a regular basis to affirm the sustainability attributes and performance of the production system to achieve certification.

 Evaluative Frameworks